DavidPickles/oidc-lab/README.md

 ## Using your own configuration repo

-You can manage your own .env files.
+You will probably want to manage your own .env files.
 Because .env files typically contain secrets they must not be stored in a code repo.
 They are excluded by a .gitignore rule.

 It is good practice to store the configurations as env.template files, with client and cookie secrets removed.